 - Avocados need little pruning.
 New growth comes at the end of branches; if you prune back branches you will limit the size of the tree.

 - Thinning fruit is not required unless the weight of the fruit threatens to break a branch.

 - Most avocado trees bear fruit five to seven years after planting; budded trees usually bear within four years.

 - Avocados are ready to pick when their color change is complete.
 The color of dark purple or near black colored varieties will deepen when ripe.
-The brightness of the skin of green varieties will begin to dull and change to yellowish tint when ripe.
+The brightness of the skin of green varieties will begin to dull and change to a yellowish tint when ripe.
 Fruit can be stored on the tree until it starts to fall off.

-- To test for ripeness, pick one fruit with a short stem attached then set it on the counter a few days; if the stem does not shrivel or turn dark, the fruit is mature, and it is safe to pick the others.
+- To test for ripeness, pick one fruit with a short stem attached then set it on the counter for a few days; if the stem does not shrivel or turn dark, the fruit is mature, and it is safe to pick the others.